vanttec/vanttec_documentation/source/car/electronics_embedded_systems/embedded_modules/embedded_modules.rst

 * The mosfet drain-source current (Ids) must withstand the module current requirements.
 * The drain-source voltage (Vds) must be larger than BATT+.
-   * A `NDS352AP <https://www.mouser.mx/ProductDetail/onsemi-Fairchild/NDS352AP?qs=mdiO5HdF0KhbUArAR6yyEg%3D%3D>` mosfet is chosen, with a Vds = 30V.
+   * A `NDS352AP <https://www.mouser.mx/ProductDetail/onsemi-Fairchild/NDS352AP?qs=mdiO5HdF0KhbUArAR6yyEg%3D%3D>` mosfet is chosen, with a Vds = 30V and the maximum value of Drain Current (ID) of -1.3 A.
 * The gate-source voltage (Vgs) must not be surpassed by BATT+.
 A zener must be added to protect the mosfet in the case that BATT+ is larger than Vgs.
    * The NDS352AP Vgs = 20V, so a `MMSZ4702T1G https://www.lcsc.com/product-detail/Zener-Diodes_onsemi-MMSZ4702T1G_C242274.html` zener with a Zener voltage of 15V is chosen.
 * The drain-source resistance (Rds) must be as low as possible, for low power dissipation.